INSPIRE-MIF/helpdesk-registry/helpdesk-management/README.md

 ## Introduction

 The establishment of proper communication with the INSPIRE Registry community is a key asset for the operation, maintenance and update of the INSPIRE Registry.
-The [helpdesk of the INSPIRE Registry](https://github.com/INSPIRE-MIF/helpdesk-registry/issues) is the core of the communication strategy since it is the platform where users can report change proposals, nominate a Control body member or a Submission organisation, issues, questions or new features on the Registry.
+The [helpdesk of the INSPIRE Registry](https://github.com/INSPIRE-MIF/helpdesk-registry/issues) is the core of the communication strategy since it is the platform where users can report change proposals, issues, questions or new features on the Registry, or nominate a member of a Submitting organisation, issues, questions or new features on the Registry.
 The objective of this document is to illustrate the systematic workflow adopted by the INSPIRE Registry team to organize, address and manage the issues reported by users in the Registry helpdesk.

 ## Helpdesk management workflow